'A one-woman show,' the Sahra Wagenknecht phenomenon

 The BSW has rapidly overtaken the Left Party, for which support is now well below the 5% mark required for entry into the Bundestag, Germany's federal parliament.
 Even with few staff and party members, Wagenknecht is on her way to changing the country's party landscape.

 The BSW has been particularly well received in eastern Germany.
-In the last polls before a pair of state elections, the party achieved around 18% approval in Thuringia and 12% in Saxony.
-This puts it in third place behind the conservative Christian Democrats (CDU) and far-right Alternative for Germany (AfD).
+In Sunday's regional elections, the party achieved nearly 16% approval in Thuringia and 12% in Saxony.
+This puts it in third place in both of those states behind the conservative Christian Democrats (CDU) and far-right Alternative for Germany (AfD).

 A one-woman show

-"The BSW has filled a void: a left-wing public welfare policy with a right-wing social policy," political scientist Jan Philipp Thomeczek told German news agency DPA.
+"The BSW has filled a void: a left-wing public welfare policy with a right-wing social policy," political scientist Jan Philipp Thomeczek told German news agency DPA before the elections.
 For example, the BSW advocates for higher pensions and increased minimum wage but puts the brakes on climate protection and accepting asylum-seekers and other migrants.

 Wagenknecht considers the long-celebrated "welcome culture" for refugees initiated in 2015 by then-Chancellor Angela Merkelto be "highly problematic."
 Not because people don't deserve a better life, "but because our country is simply overburdened as a result," Thomeczek said, adding that is a new take for Germany.